davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 - To understand the connection between pointers and arrays.

+#### Instructions

+Open your VS Code and get connected to your Remote Development environment.
+If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vscode).

+  - Once you're logged in, you can open a terminal from the `Terminal` menu.

 ##### Part 0: Structs and Typedef

 C is not an object-oriented language, but it does support object-like elements called `struct`.
 I like to think of `struct`s as classes in Java with only public fields and no methods.
 Let's see how it's used.